PROPERTY SETTLEMENT LAWYER

 - For married couples – within 12 months after a divorce.

 - For de facto couples – within 2 years after separation.

 Do you want to know how property is divided after separation?

 There is no simple formula for determining how property should be split after separation as it depends on the circumstances in each case.
 However, the Court must make a determination that is just and equitable in all the circumstances.

 Our team of property settlement lawyers can provide you with expert advice on the matters that could be taken into account by the Court when determining your entitlements.
 These may include:

 - The length of the relationship or marriage;

 - Your future needs.

 Your property settlement must be documented and legally binding.
-Our Family Law team can help you do this by preparing consent orders, a binding financial agreement or, if necessary, by making an application to the Family Court.
+Our team of property settlement lawyers can help you do this by preparing consent orders, a binding financial agreement or, if necessary, by making an application to the Family Court.